wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/FAQ.md

 # Computer Vision API Frequently Asked Questions

-### Question:
-Can I train Computer Vision API to use custom tags.
+**Question**: Can I train Computer Vision API to use custom tags.
 For example, I would like to feed in pictures of cat breeds to 'train' the AI, then receive the breed value on an AI request.

-### Answer:
-This function is currently not available, however our engineers are working to bring this functionality to Computer Vision.
+**Answer**: This function is currently not available, however our engineers are working to bring this functionality to Computer Vision.

 -----